VictorAugDB/Intergalactic-Federation/requirements/refuelShip.md

 - [ ] Check if pilot has enough credits
 - [ ] Check if the fuelLevel plus the amountOfFuel is less than the fuelCapacity
 - [ ] Update ship in the repository with fuelLevel plus amountOfFuel
+- [ ] Update pilot in the repository with your credits - fuelPrice
 - [ ] Update the reports in the repository with the transaction log
 - [ ] Returns 200 with success message